Keep Your Joints Young magazine cover

 And you may want to consider ensuring you consume higher levels — such as 25 mcg daily — to make certain your body is getting the amount of vitamin B12 it needs.

-(NOTE: Some supplements contain extremely high levels, in the range of 2000 mcg.
+(NOTE: Some supplements contain extremely high levels, in the range of 2000 mcg or much higher daily.
 You should talk to your health care provider before taking any new vitamin or herbal supplements at all, of course, especially if you take medications, but if you do consider a B12 with very high levels such as those please definitely do.)

 If You Do Eat Meat (Or Animal Products)…